 It’s important to note that CBD isn’t yet approved by the Food and Drug Administration (FDA) as a regulated treatment option.

-But a 2009 study found that CBD can be used for relieving neuropathic pain.
+But a found that CBD can be used for relieving neuropathic pain.
 And in two studies, CBD was used to treat inflammatory and neuropathic pain from nerve injury.
 Researchers found CBD to be an effective alternative treatment because it significantly reduced pain symptoms.